theres28aj/team-d/README.md

 # team-d
-This contains vehicle insurance case study details and codes.
+This contains Vehicle Insurance case study details and codes.